 The 2008 Ford Escape was definitely not a powerhouse when it came to its towing capacity, but it still had a respectable rating of up to 3,500 pounds, if your vehicle I had the correct options equipped from the factory.

 On the flip side of that, some models were only able to achieve a mere 1,000 pound rating, which is a huge gap so you need to know what options you needed to have on your vehicle in order to achieve those higher ratings.

-Remember to read through your owner's manual, as it is the most valuable asset that you have for your vehicle and that you adhere to all of Ford's recommendations and requirements.
+Read through your owner's manual, because it is the most valuable resource that you have for your SUV and adhere to all of Ford's recommendations and requirements.